e280/quay/s/genius/folio.md

-# 🪜 Cellar
+# 🗂️ Folio

 A virtual filesystem for the web.

-Cellar provides primitives for building intuitive file browsing experiences on the web.
+Folio provides primitives for building intuitive file browsing experiences on the web.
 - Agnostic about where data is actually stored
-- For local, best to use [Cask](./cask.md) as an OPFS turbocharger
+- For local, best to use [Turbo](./turbo.md) as an OPFS turbocharger

 > 🤷 **Why not just use OPFS?**
 > OPFS doesn't have cross-browser support for efficient move or rename operations.
-> Cellar is like a souped-up extended opfs.
+> Folio is like a souped-up extended opfs.

-Cellar stores two kinds of data:
+Folio stores two kinds of data:
 - **Blob storage**
   Stores the binary payloads for files.
   Usually, blob storage will target *opfs* — though localstorage, indexeddb, or cloud storage are options.